twteamware/raspberrypi-ptp/README.md

 ## Enable software timestamping in ptp4l configuration

-Raspberry Pi ethernet phy does not support hardware timestamping: hence software emulation must be enable in ptp4l configuration.
+Raspberry Pi ethernet phy does not support hardware timestamping: hence software emulation must be enabled in ptp4l configuration.
 It can be done by patching ptp4l configuration file as follows:

 ```
 sed -i -e 's/time_stamping.*$/time_stamping\t\tsoftware/' /etc/linuxptp/ptp4l.conf
 ```

-ptp4l will start automatically at boot, but it fails with current kernel which misses a patch to the ethernet driver and some required configuration non enabled by Raspbian by default.
+Less recent kernels required patching the ethernet driver to overcome a limitation with frame timestamping.
+With those kernels, ptp4l fails to start while complaining for missing support for timestamping.
+If you are running older kernels, please either consider upgrading or see [here](kernel-patching.md) for instructions on patching the kernel and fix the timestamping feature.

-## Build a new kernel with enabled PTP support
+## Build a new kernel with PTP support enabled

 In order to build the kernel with required patches and configuration options, kernel sources must be fetched and some required build tools must be installed.